 hence $N_{\nabla} J=N_J$ is the {\it Nijenhuis tensor} of the almost complex structure $J$ given by

-for two vector fields $u,v$ on $M$.
-Consequently the first equation of (\ref{vakuum}) says that $N_J=0$ that is, this almost complex structure is integrable on $M$ and is orthogonal with respect to $g$.
-Therefore if a vacuum solution to (\ref{YMH}) exists it makes $(M, J)$ into a complex analytic $m$-space (together with a compatible metric $g$ however this is not important to us) in light of the Newlander--Nirenberg theorem \cite{new-nir}.
-Note that this time the structure group of $TM$ has been cut down to (a subgroup of) ${\rm U}(m)$ but probably for the connection ${\rm Hol}\nabla\not\subseteq{\rm U}(m)$ hence this example is indeed an example for our second concept.
-Accordingly the resulting complex structure on $M$ is weaker than the K\"ahler one in the previous example.
+Consequently the third equation of (\ref{vakuum}) says that $N_J=0$ that is, this almost complex structure is integrable on $M$ and is orthogonal with respect to $g$.
+Therefore if a vacuum solution to (\ref{YMH}) exists it makes $M$ into a complex analytic $m$-space in light of the Newlander--Nirenberg theorem \cite{new-nir}.
+Note that this time the structure group of $TM$ has been cut down to (a subgroup of) ${\rm U}(m)$ but probably for the connection ${\rm Hol}\nabla\not\subseteqq{\rm U}(m)$ hence we indeed obtain an example for an (integrable) weak spontaneous symmetry breaking ${\rm SO}(2m)\Rightarrow {\rm U}(m)$.
+Accordingly the resulting complex structure on $M$ is more general than the K\"ahler one in the previous example.

-We have described two different symmetry breakings ${\rm SO}(2m)\rightarrow{\rm U}(m)$ over a Riemannian manifold.
+We have described two different (i.e., strong and weak) symmetry breakings from ${\rm SO}(2m)$ down to ${\rm U}(m)$ over a Riemannian manifold.
 However for physicists these concepts coincide because for them a ``spontaneous symmetry breaking'' has a slightly different meaning.
-It simply means that although one starts with an ${\rm SO}(2m)$-invariant theory over $M$, the vacuum $(\Phi ,g)$ is stabilized by a subgroup of ${\rm SO}(2m)$ isomorphic to ${\rm U}(m)$ only.
+It simply means that although one starts with an ${\rm SO}(2m)$-invariant theory over $M$, the vacuum $(\nabla ,\Phi ,g)$ is stabilized by a subgroup of ${\rm SO}(2m)$ isomorphic to ${\rm U}(m)$ only.
 Of course this criteria holds in all of our cases.

-We know that all integrable solutions to the previous strong problem---i.e., the K\"ahler structures---provide integrable solutions to the weaker one, too.
-But we rather raise the question whether or not there are solutions to the weaker problem which do not stem from strong solutions.
-Approaching the problem directly with analysis is certainly very hard.